David-Eriksson/SubLab/Code/README.md

 The script SubLab_Start.m starts multiple instances of Matlab or Octave to speed up processing.
-When one of the instances is done with an epoch for a certain neuron the reconstruction parameters are saved.
-Then that instance is checking for new epochs from other neurons to process.
-A TODO folder for each script keeps track of which jobs there are.
+When one of the instances is finished with an epoch for a certain neuron the reconstruction parameters are saved.
+Then that same instance is checking for new epochs from other neurons to process.
+A TODO folder for each script keeps track of new jobs.
 SubLab_Start.m starts multiple instances of the following scripts in this order:

 1. SpikesLIFSimulation_distr.m % Simulate spiking and ground truth data